• Skip to primary navigation

 • Grate both carrots and apples coarsely and combine them in a medium-sized bowl.

-• Pour lemon and orange juice.
+• Add German carrot salad dressing by pouring lemon and orange juice.

 • Add olive oil, sugar, salt, and pepper.